Pageboy/pageboy.github.io/_portfolio/wet-with-rainbow.md

   - art
   - golden section
 ---
 Downpours keep us down but the rainbow brings elation.
-In the parked car, waiting for the rain to stop, the sky is painted with the curve of the prism colours.
+In the parked car, waiting for the rain to stop, the sky is painted with the curve of prism colours.
 Don’t start the wipers - the rain drops on glass add to the spectacle.